 Constructing a New House

-The construction of any new single-family dwelling requires a building permit obtained by completing the New Construction Packet.
+The construction of any new single-family dwelling requires a building permit obtained by completing the New Construction Permit.
 All construction must comply with the International Residential Code as adopted with any amendments by the City of Lucas.